Kippah: Wearing by non-Jews

 Though it is not required, it is considered a sign of respect when a non-Jew wears a kippah in a synagogue.
 Kippot are often provided to guests at a Bar or Bat Mitzvah.
 They are also often provided at bereavement events and at Jewish cemeteries.
 According to the Conservative Committee on Jewish Law and Standards, there is no halakhic reason to require a non-Jew to cover their head, but it is recommended that non-Jews be asked to wear a kippah where ritual or worship is being conducted, both out of respect for the Jewish congregation and as a gesture of respect to include the non-Jewish guest.

 Kippot were adopted as a symbol by some of the non-Jewish African American marchers in the 1965 Selma to Montgomery marches, most prominently by James Bevel.

+The Hungarian Methodist pastor Gábor Iványi wears a kippah while leading his Bible study meetings.